clarkgrubb/latex-input/apl/README.md

 Dyadic _take_ `↑` returns a corner subarray from the 2-dimensional array `ω` of size determined by `α`.
 If all elements of `α` are positive, the subarray is taken from the upper left corner.

+Monadic _ravel_ `,` converts a 2-dimensional array into a 1-dimensional array using row major order.

 Monadic _inverse_ `⌹` returns the inverse of a 2-dimensional array.
 Dyadic _domino_  `⌹` solves the linear equation `Ax = y`, where `ω` is `A` and `α` is `y`.

 <a name="strings"/>